lufinkey/pseuplex/README.md

 - **dashboard**:
 	- **enabled**: Controls whether to show a pseudo "Dashboard" section for all users, which will show custom hubs
 	- **title**: The title to display for the section
 	- **hubs**: An array of hubs to show on the dashboard section for all users.
-For a list of hubs that can be configured, see [here](docs/Dashboard.md#hubs).
+For a list of built-in hubs that can be configured, see [here](docs/Dashboard.md#hubs).
 		- **plugin**: The name of the plugin that this hub comes from (for example, `letterboxd` for letterboxd hubs)
 		- **hub**: The name of the hub within the plugin (for example, `userFollowingActivity` the activity feed of users that a given user is following)
 		- **arg**: The argument to pass to the hub provider for this hub. (for `letterboxd`.`userFollowingActivity` hub, this would be a letterboxd username slug, for example `crew`)